Shridhad/stoplight/README.md

 Deploying Green Screen to [Heroku](http://www.heroku.com) is a snap.

 Of course, if your build servers aren't publicly accessible, Heroku won't be a great option.
-A [Chef Cookbook for deploying Green Screen](http://community.opscode.com/cookbooks/greenscreen) is available on [the Opscode Community site](http://community.opscode.com/cookbooks/greenscreen).
+A [Chef Cookbook for deploying Stoplight](http://community.opscode.com/cookbooks/stoplight) is available on [the Opscode Community site](http://community.opscode.com).
 You can read more about both options in [Nathen Harvey's blog](http://nathenharvey.com/blog/2012/01/02/deploying-green-screen/).
-Note that Greenscreen and Stoplight can be deployed in the same manner.
+Note that, in his post, Nathen talks about Greenscreen.
+Stoplight can be deployed in the same manner.

 Credits
 -------